NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ```
 ## Step 2: Model module

-In this step you will be creating the `slider_model.py` module where you will be tracking the current selected prim, calling the stage event, and getting the position directly from USD.
+In this step you will be creating the `slider_model.py` module where you will be tracking the current selected prim, listening to stage events, and getting the position directly from USD.

 This module will be made up of many lines so be sure to review the <b>":memo:Code Checkpoint"</b> for updated code of the module at various steps.

 ### Step 2.1: Import omni.ui and USD

-After creating `slider_model.py` in the same folder as `extension.py`, import the omni.ui and the necessary USD, as follows:
+After creating `slider_model.py` in the same folder as `extension.py`, import `scene` from `omni.ui` and the necessary USD modules, as follows:

 ```python
 from omni.ui import scene as sc